Indo-Uralic hypothesis: History of the Indo-Uralic hypothesis

-An authoritative if brief and sketchy history of early Indo-Uralic studies can be found in Holger Pedersen's Linguistic Science in the Nineteenth Century (1931:336-338).
-Although Vilhelm Thomsen first raised the possibility of a connection between Indo-European and Finno-Ugric in 1869 (336), "he did not pursue the subject very far" (337).
+A history of early Indo-Uralic studies can be found in Holger Pedersen's Linguistic Science in the Nineteenth Century.
+Vilhelm Thomsen first raised the possibility of a connection between Indo-European and Finno-Ugric in 1869, "he did not pursue the subject very far".
 The next important statement in this area was that of Nikolai Anderson in 1879.
-However, Pedersen reports, the value of Anderson’s work was "impaired by its many errors" (337).
-The English phonetician Henry Sweet argued for kinship between Indo-European and Finno-Ugric in his semi-popular book The History of Language in 1900 (see especially Sweet 1900:112-121).
-Sweet's treatment awakened "[g]reat interest" in the question, but "his space was too limited to permit of actual proof" (Pedersen 1931:337).
-A somewhat longer study by K. B. Wiklund appeared in 1906 and another by Heikki Paasonen in 1908 (i.e. 1907) (ib.).
-Pedersen considered that these two studies sufficed to settle the question and that, after them, "it seems unnecessary to doubt the relationship further" (ib.).
+Pedersen said the value of Anderson’s work was "impaired by its many errors".
+The English phonetician Henry Sweet argued for kinship between Indo-European and Finno-Ugric in his semi-popular book The History of Language in 1900.
+Sweet's treatment awakened "[g]reat interest" in the question, but "his space was too limited to permit of actual proof".
+A somewhat longer study by K. B. Wiklund appeared in 1906 and another by Heikki Paasonen in 1908 (i.e. 1907).
+Pedersen considered that these two studies sufficed to settle the question and that, after them, "it seems unnecessary to doubt the relationship further".

-Sweet considered the relationship to be securely established, stating (1900:120; "Aryan" = Indo-European, "Ugrian" = Finno-Ugric):
+Sweet considered the relationship to be securely established, stating ("Aryan" = Indo-European, "Ugrian" = Finno-Ugric):

 If all these and many other resemblances that might be adduced do not prove the common origin of Aryan and Ugrian, and if we assume that the Ugrians borrowed not only a great part of their vocabulary, but also many of their derivative syllables, together with at least the personal endings of their verbs from Aryan, then the whole fabric of comparative philology falls to the ground, and we are no longer justified in inferring from the similarity of the inflections in Greek, Latin, and Sanskrit that these languages have a common origin.